OTC Derivatives Trade Reporting in Australia – What do I have to report?

 • equity derivatives.

-The lists contained in Schedule 2 of the Rules are exhaustive and broadly require the following information to be reported for all derivative transactions:
+The lists contained in the 3 relevant tables in Schedule 1 of the Rules are exhaustive.
+Each Table outlines a common set of data fields and specific fields relating to the transaction, valuation and collateral.
+They broadly require the following information to be reported.

 • the economic terms of the transaction;

-• information on whether the transaction is centrally cleared; and
+• information on whether the transaction is centrally cleared.

 What is an identifier?

 There are a range of identifiers which are required to be reported as part of the common data for transaction and position information.
-Identifiers are a 20 character code that uniquely identifies entities who participate on the financial markets.
+The ‘Legal Entity Identifier (LEI)’ is the only allowable entity identifier and is a 20 character code that uniquely identifies entities who participate on the financial markets.
+For more information on LEIs please see our article here.
 Identifiers are applied to:

 • counterparties;